What level of detail do I need to include in the project proposal?

 Absolutely.
 We welcome leaders from both inside and outside of education.
-Maybe you’re a teacher who wants to take a promising practice in your school and scale it nationwide.
-Or maybe you have relevant experience from another sector.
-Either way, we’re looking for a track record of innovation and a passion for creating new opportunities for African-American and Latino youth.
+Maybe you’re a teacher who wants to take a promising practice in your school and scale it nationwide?
+Or maybe you have relevant experience from another sector?
+Either way, we’re looking for a track record of innovation and a passion for creating new opportunities for students of color.

 What resources will I have to develop my project?

-Bridge Fellows can draw on considerable resources to develop their project, including dedicated time for independent research, focused mentorship from TNTP’s leadership, access to TNTP’s knowledge base, collaboration with TNTP staff and experts in the field, and direct exposure to a wide range of schools and districts.
-You will also have $10,000 to use on professional development and travel, including conferences, school visits, and other learning opportunities to sharpen your idea.
+Bridge Fellows can draw on considerable resources to develop their project, including support and advice from their advisory committee, a personal advisor, access to TNTP’s knowledge base, collaboration with TNTP staff and experts in the field, and direct exposure to a wide range of schools and districts.
+TNTP also covers expenses related to professional development and travel, including conferences, school visits, and other learning opportunities to sharpen your idea.

 Does this fellowship lead to full-time employment at TNTP?

-The stipend is prorated over the course of the year and paid out in bimonthly installments.
-Bridge Fellows also receive comprehensive benefits, including medical, dental and vision plans, flexible spending account options, 20 days of paid time off, and an additional $10,000 to be used toward professional development and work-related travel.
+The salary is prorated over the course of the year and paid out in bimonthly installments.
+Bridge Fellows also receive comprehensive benefits, including medical, dental, and vision plans; flexible spending account options; 20 days of paid time off; and ample opportunities for professional development and travel.

-Are Bridge Fellows required to work out of TNTP's central office in Brooklyn, NY?
+Are Bridge Fellows required to work out of TNTP's central office in New York, NY?

 No. Fellows can work out of a home office anywhere in the U.S. or from TNTP’s office.
-Fellows should also expect to travel about 40 percent of the year.
+Fellows do travel occasionally, including attending one organization-wide conference a year.

 Do I have to be a U.S. citizen to apply?

-No, however, regardless of citizenship status, you must be able to provide proof that you are employment eligible.
+No, however, regardless of citizenship status, you must be able to provide proof that you are eligible to work in the United States.
+(Please note that TNTP does not sponsor applicants for employment visas.)
 There are many types of documents that can be used to show your authorization to work in the U.S., including various types of work visas.
 If you have questions, please contact us.